praxigento/composer_plugin_templates/README.md

 ## What is this?

 Plugin for PHP Composer to create locally specific configuration from set of template files and files with configuration parameters.
+Templates processing is occurred before any composer command (excluding 'install' cause plugin is not installed before command have been executed).

 ![screenshot]